Rue McClanahan: Career

-After Maude, McClanahan starred in Apple Pie, a series created for her by Norman Lear, but which only aired 2 episodes before it was canceled.
-In an interview, McClanahan said she also did the pilot episode of The Baxters for Norman Lear but told him she did not want to do the series itself.
+After Maude, McClanahan starred in Apple Pie, a series created for her by Norman Lear, but which aired only two episodes before it was canceled.
+In an interview, McClanahan said she also did another of the pilot episodes The Baxters for Lear, but told him she did not want to do the series itself.
 It is unknown if her appearance was in the actual pilot or an unaired pilot, presumably the latter given she is not credited and the show is not attributed to her anywhere.
 It is also possible she never actually filmed the episode but was just considering it.
-A script binder entitled The Baxters was discovered many years later to be a part of her personal collection.
+Many years later, a script binder entitled The Baxters was discovered to be a part of her collection.

-On Mama's Family (1983–90), McClanahan portrayed an uptight spinster sister Fran Crowley to Mama Thelma Harper (Vicki Lawrence).
+On the first two seasons of Mama's Family (1983–84), McClanahan portrayed Aunt Fran Crowley, an uptight spinster sister to Mama Thelma Harper (Vicki Lawrence).
 Fran was a journalist for the local paper.
 Also in the cast was McClanahan's future Golden Girls costar Betty White.
-McClanahan and White appeared on the first two seasons before the show was canceled by NBC and then retooled for first run syndication.
+McClanahan and White appeared before the show was canceled by NBC after two seasons and then retooled for first run syndication.

-On The Golden Girls (1985–92) and its short-lived successor The Golden Palace (1992–93), McClanahan portrayed man-crazed Southern belle Blanche Devereaux, owner of the house she lived in and rented out to her three roommates and best friends: Dorothy Zbornak (Beatrice Arthur), Rose Nylund (Betty White), and Sophia Petrillo (Estelle Getty).
+On The Golden Girls (1985–92) and its short-lived spin-off The Golden Palace (1992–93), McClanahan portrayed man-crazed Southern belle Blanche Devereaux, owner of the house she lived in and rented out to her three roommates and best friends: Dorothy Zbornak (Arthur), Rose Nylund (White), and Dorothy's mother, Sophia Petrillo (Estelle Getty).
 McClanahan received four Emmy Award nominations for Outstanding Lead Actress in a Comedy Series for her work on the show, winning the award in 1987.

 She appeared as a leader of Al-Anon in a 1970s informational film called Slight Drinking Problem, in which Patty Duke played the enabling and eventually self-empowered wife of an alcoholic.
 In feature films, she appeared in The Rotten Apple (1961) and Walk the Angry Beach (1968).
-She appeared as Ruth Rempley, the wife of a swinger couple in an episode of All in the Family in 1972.
 She appeared in the Walter Matthau-Jack Lemmon comedy Out to Sea (1997).